Septh/rollup-plugin-node-externals/README.md

 #### builtinsPrefix?: 'add' | 'strip' | 'ignore' = 'add'
 How to handle the `node:` scheme when importing builtins (i.e., `import path from 'node:path'`).
 - If `add` (the default, recommended), the `node:` scheme is always added if missing, so `path` becomes `node:path`.
 In effect, this dedupes your imports of Node builtins by homogenizing their names to their schemed version.
 - If `strip`, the scheme is always removed, so `node:path` becomes `path`.
 In effect, this dedupes your imports of Node builtins by homogenizing their names to their scheme-less version.
-Schemed-only builtins like `node:test` are never stripped.
+Schemed-only builtins like `node:test` or `node:sqlite` are never stripped.
 - `ignore` will simply leave all builtins imports as written in your code.
 Caveat: if you write `node:path` but one of your bundled dependencies uses `path` (or the other way around), your bundle will end up with both `node:path` and `path` imports.

 >[!NOTE]